jryanad/ADLandingPage/README.md

 ###How to update the map

-Navigate to _js/vendor/custom.gmap.js_ to change up the center point point of the map, and additional locations and markers.
+Navigate to _js/vendor/custom.gmap.js_ to change up the center point point of the map, and to add additional locations and markers.

 Line 8 & Line 64 specify the "center" of the map.
 If a practice has only one location, you would place the Lat & Long of that location in both places, as well as the marker for the map.
 If the practice has more than 1 location, use best judgement